uyuni-project/sumaform/README_ADVANCED.md

 Legal values for released software are:
  * `3.0-released` (latest released Maintenance Update for SUSE Manager 3.0 and Tools)
+ * `3.1-released` (latest released Maintenance Update for SUSE Manager 3.1 and Tools)
- * `3.1-released` (latest released alpha/beta/gold master candidate for SUSE Manager 3.1 and Tools)
+ * `3.2-released` (latest released alpha/beta/gold master candidate for SUSE Manager 3.2 and Tools)

 Legal values for work-in-progress software are:
  * `3.0-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.0)